joaopfds/Estagio1Phaser3Game/README.md

         reconquistando o controle planeta Terra.

 #                Personagens
-     -> Comandante Maverick - Comomandante mais renomado da força aérea no comando do caça ultra avançado.
+     -> Comandante Maverick - Comomandante mais renomado da força aérea no comando do caça SKYHAWK.

      -> Naves inimigas - Alienígena invasores.